exosite/masters16/lab3.md

 Make the device use data more efficiently, you should implement an algorithm to only update the value written to the platform if there is a not-insignificant change in the value of the temperature.

 > Note: in the real world you should make your algorithm report at some minimal interval just to make sure you have a way to determine if any of your devices have died or lost their connection.
 It's up to you if you'd like to do that here.

+## End of Lab 3

+You've now completed this, the final lab of the class.
+You should now have a fairly good grasp on how the ExositeReady SDK works.

+If there's still time left in the class, or if you're following the labs at home, the (class website)[http://exosite.github.io/masters16/] has a few more bonus labs that will teach you more about the embedded protocol options you have as well as about how Exosite's new Murano platform works.